Nikon A1000 vs Olympus E-M10 IV

 It is notable that the E-M10 IV has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The A1000 does not feature such an accessory-socket.

 Both the A1000 and the E-M10 IV are recent models that are part of the current product line-up.
 The A1000 replaced the earlier Nikon A900, while the E-M10 IV followed on from the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the A1000 and E-M10 IV can be found, respectively, in the Nikon A1000 Manual (free pdf) or the online Olympus E-M10 IV Manual.

 So what conclusions can be drawn?
 Is the Nikon A1000 better than the Olympus E-M10 IV or vice versa?
 The listing below highlights the relative strengths of the two models.